hexinfra/gorox/hemi/README.md

     require github.com/hexinfra/gorox vx.y.z

-Here, x.y.z is the version of Hemi.
-Then import it to your "main.go":
+Where x.y.z is the version of Hemi.
+Then import it in your "main.go":

-    import . "github.com/hexinfra/gorox/hemi"
+    import "github.com/hexinfra/gorox/hemi"

 If you would like to use the standard components too, import them with: